brainspills/ada-framework/README.md

       ];

       /* Optional */
       self.identifier = "<String, Optional.
-Key name to be used as identifier if the model is using an identifier other than 'id'>";
+Key name to be used as identifier if the model is using an identifier other than 'id'.
+A unique index will be automatically created for this key>";

       /* Optional */
       self.embed = {